softbalanced/erc20-atomicswap/README.md

 ![P2SH address reveal page](doc/img/participant_create_pt2.png)

-4. The partcipant will then need to send the agreed amount of Dash to that address.
+4. The partcipant will then need to send the agreed amount of Balanced to that address.
 For the sake of this example, this can be done on the command line:

     ```
-    $ ./dash-cli -regtest sendtoaddress 8hGQar8umTsc9MnGfJM5PiRrMiLrcaGKbQ 1
+    $ ./balanced-cli -regtest sendtoaddress 8hGQar8umTsc9MnGfJM5PiRrMiLrcaGKbQ 1

         6c6153ea5391f02cc6aff7fc5ab6e3eb66bbda66136f2bff294467bdcd0b18bf
     ```